Portland Real Estate Bubble – Housing Crash 2022

 The primary reason the Portland real estate market has been a sellers market since 2016 is low inventory.
 Inventory is determined by two primary factors, population growth or decline and constructions rates.
 Construction rates in Portland have been low since the 2010 real estate crash, but in 2020-21 new home construction rates hit a new low in Portland despite dramatically increased zoning for denser housing options in the city.

-Population growth in Portland continued in 2021, though at a minuscule rate in the city proper.
-Most of the population growth in the Portland metro is happening in the surrounding suburbs.
-Despite plenty of bad press, the city continues to grow.
-Due to extremely low new home construction rates and continuing population growth, Portland is likely to remain a sellers market in 2022.
+Population growth in the greater Portland metro in 2021, but dropped by 11,000 people in the city proper.
+The population growth in the Portland metro is happening in the surrounding suburbs.
+Despite plenty of bad press, the city overall continues to grow.

 Home Equity – √

 With double digit price increases in Portland in 2020 and 2021, and significant price increases going back to at least 2014, there should be no problem for the vast majority of home owners in Portland to sell if they desired to in 2022.